New London Naval Submarine Base (Groton Naval Base)

 - File for your share of $30 billion in trust funds

-Groton Naval Base History
+Naval Submarine Base New London History

-The base grew and housed numerous submarine tenders and submarines, including the G-1, G-2, and G-4, under the submarine tender, USS Ozark.
+The base grew and housed numerous submarine tenders and submarines, including the G-1, G-2, and G-4, under the submarine tender USS Ozark.

 By World War I, Groton Naval Base, with $1 million approved by Congress, greatly expanded and added numerous buildings, additional land, barracks, a hospital, industrial facilities, and multiple workshops to help its substantial growth.

-After several decades of building and maintaining submarines and training people, the base officially closed down in 2005.
+After several decades of building and maintaining submarines and training people, the base officially closed in 2005.

 In a reverse decision, the base reopened.
-It currently remains open as a Submarine Force Library, a museum, a training center for submariners, and a Base Operations Support (BOS) infrastructure.
+It remains open as a Submarine Force Library, a museum, a training center for submariners, and a Base Operations Support (BOS) infrastructure.

-Groton Naval Base and Asbestos
+How Did Groton Naval Base Use Asbestos?

+An investigation conducted in 1982 found faulty pipes and a large amount of asbestos present.
 Most of the asbestos was found in the piping at the Industrial Hygiene Branch.
 The base’s Medical Center recommended removal.

 The faulty, deteriorating pipes were posing difficult problems for the workers, and the renovation of the Industrial Hygiene Branch was an arduous task, and large amounts of asbestos were released.
+In addition, a leaky roof in the building released even more asbestos, placing people at risk.

 Asbestos was also found all over the base, including in industrial buildings, schools, training camps, vessels, walls, ceilings, insulation, and shipbuilding facilities.